An exact characterization of saturation for permutation matrices: Even-length spanning oscillations starting with l

 In this section, we show: \begin{lemma} Let $P$ be a permutation matrix, $m \ge 6$ be even and let $X = (x_1, x_2, \dots, x_m)$ be a non-extendable tall traversal of $P$.
 Then $S(P,X)$ avoids $P$. \end{lemma}

-Together with \Cref{p:max-tall,p:s-exp}, this implies \Cref{p:even-6-l-osc}.
+Together with \Cref{p:osc-is-trav,p:max-tall,p:s-exp}, this implies \Cref{p:even-6-l-osc}.
 For the remainder of this section, fix $P$ and $X$ as in \cref{p:big-S-avoids}, and write $\ell, b, t, r$ for $\ell_P, b_P, t_P, r_P$.
-We use the same notation for parts of $S(P,X)$ as defined in \Cref{sec:compl-constr}.
+We use the notation for parts of $S(P,X)$ as defined in \Cref{sec:compl-constr}.
 Suppose $\phi$ is an embedding of $P$ into $S(P,X)$.
 Our overall strategy is to distinguish cases based on the location of $\phi(t)$, and derive a contradiction in each case.
+While the full proof is long and technical, it only uses a handful of simple arguments that are combined and applied to various situations.